wp-plugins/collapsing-categories/readme.txt

 behavior in wordpress anyways)

 == HISTORY ==

+* 1.0.1 (2009.06.22)
+    * Fixed some problems with cookies on page load

+* 1.0.beta (2009.06.08)
+    * Added option to show post date
+    * Fixed some options that were broken in 1.0.alpha

 * 1.0.alpha (2009.05.01)
     * Compatible with wordpress 2.8 widget api (incompatible with 2.7.1 and